Francois-v3/CDNBoxd/README.md

 * Client side DNS resolution and connection time measurment based on Resource Timing.
 * varnishstat metric collector.
 * CDNBox's specific (local) service testing (HTTP).
+* Aliases permits to give different FQDN to the same appli.

 ## How to install